astronomer/astro-blog/posts/airflow-dbt-2.md

 ---

-- Note: All of the code in this post is available in [this Github repository](https://github.com/astronomer/airflow-dbt-demo) and can be run locally using the Astronomer CLI.
+> *Note*: All of the code in this post is available in [this Github repository](https://github.com/astronomer/airflow-dbt-demo) and can be run locally using the Astronomer CLI.

 In our [previous post](https://astronomer.io/blog/airflow-dbt-1), we walked through how to build a great experience around authoring DAGs that execute dbt models with granular retry, success, failure, and scheduling capability.
 Now that we have these DAGs running locally and built from our dbt `manifest.json` file, the natural next step is to evaluate how these should look in a production context.